vidazamani/Depth-functions-for-Object-Data/README.md

 ### The main metric depth functions are:

 MLD_cpp, MHD_cpp, MSD_cpp, MOD2_cpp, MOD3_cpp, coded in Rcpp.
-To use them you have two ways:
+You can use them in one of two ways:

-1) To install directly from Github (Recommended)
+1) Install the R package *MetricDepthCpp* directly from GitHub, where these functions are defined (recommended):

 ```r
 remotes::install_github('vidazamani/Depth-functions-for-Object-Data/MetricDepthCpp')